 If your competition is specifically targeting that keyword and ranking well then they’re doing it for a reason.
 They are backing up your own research and saying “Hey, we want to own this keyword on Google”.

-If you’re smart, you can use information provided by your competition to solve all kinds of issues (not just Google Maps SEO).
+If you’re smart, you can use information provided by your competition to solve all kinds of issues (not just SEO for Google Maps).
 Some of the most frequent problems businesses face online include things like…

 - How do I rank in search engines for my target keywords?

-- Am I even targeting the right keywords?
+- How do I target the right keywords?

-- How do I appear on Google Maps?
+- How do rank in the top 3 on Google Maps?